cleentfaar/slack/src/CL/Slack/Resources/doc/installation.md

 git submodule add https://github.com/cleentfaar/slack.git vendor/bundles/CL/Slack
 ```

-## Step 2) Register the namespaces

-If you installed the bundle by composer, use the created autoload.php  (jump to step 3).
 Add the following two namespace entries to the `registerNamespaces` call in your autoloader:

 ``` php